Register Login

 Listing agents spend money on marketing, so should you.

 Finding the right person to fall in love with your home is what it is all about.
 It is a bit of a numbers game.
-If you decide to try selling your home on your own, put a plan in place of how your home is marketed to the most amount of potential home buyers.
+If you decide to try selling your home on your own, put a plan in place of how your home is marketed to the most amount of prospective home buyers.

 So yes, you may save on a real estate commission when you sell your home on your own but you will earn every penny you save.
-And, to receive absolute top dollar for your home it often requires a very well crafted plan from A to Z and even require you to spend 100’s if not $1000’s of dollars to bring in that buyer.
+And, to receive absolute top dollar for your home it often requires a very well-crafted plan from A to Z and even require you to spend 100’s if not $1000’s of dollars to bring in that buyer.

 Other For Sale By Owner Resources: